 Shortly after earning a Master of Science in Operations Research and Statistics at the Indian Institute of Technology (IIT Bombay), I joined as a Research Scientist in the Artificial Intelligence Lab for the Computer Science Department.
-I developed an AI application for routing and scheduling crews that delivered operation efficiency of 36% for our customers and won numerous awards and national recognition.
+I developed an AI application for routing and scheduling crews that delivered operations efficiency of 36% for our customers and won numerous awards and national recognition.

 Later, moving to the United States, I worked as a Software Engineer with companies such as AT&T and IBM.
 One key highlight was developing security architecture for single sign-on for over 200 mission-critical apps at AT&T. It was followed by a stint with NLM, where I delivered Data Integration between the NLM and FDA, Search Engine, and Conversational AI for self-service.